Aigachu/Lavenza/templates/installation/README.md

 The guide below assumes that you already read and went through the [**README found at the root of the Lavenza Repository**](https://github.com/Aigachu/Lavenza)!
 Give that a look if you haven't.

-## Quickstart After Provisioning
+## Quickstart After Installation
-If you went through things normally, you should be here **after** having done the `lavenza provision` command.
+If you went through things normally, you should be here **after** having done either the **Manual Installation** or the **CLI Installation** steps in the README at the root of the Lavenza module!
 If you went through the whole process, including configuration of clients for your bot, then in theory you should be good to go!

-You can try the following command via command line to see if it works out or explodes:
+If you have the CLI setup, you can try the following commands via command line to see if it works out or explodes:

 ```bash
 lavenza summon;